 - Academic and professional employees accrue 8 hours of sick leave credit for each full month of service

-- Part-time staff on .50 FTE or more earn pro rata credit
+- Part-time employees at .50 FTE or more accure sick leave on a pro rata basis

 - Sick leave usage is recorded on a monthly basis

 - Unused sick leave credits can be accumulated without limit